Don River (Ontario): Cleanup

 In the 1880s, sewers were laid through ravines in the Don Valley to carry sewage, offal and industrial effluents.
 Pollution and foul odours continued until the late 1950s.
 Since then, small improvements have been made.
 The city installed waste water storage tanks, required homeowners to disconnect downspouts, and swept streets for contaminants that flowed into waterways.
 Since 1979, the Lower Don has shown improvements in dissolved oxygen, phosphates and suspended solids; however by 2021, the tributary Taylor-Massey Creek had shown little improvement.

 As of 2021, the Don River still suffers from sewage pollution during heavy rainfalls, when storm sewers carrying both rain water and sewage overflow into the Don River and its tributaries.
 To remedy this problem, the city is spending $3 billion to build three tunnels totaling 22 km in length to divert sewage away from the river and redirect it to the Ashbridges Bay Treatment Plant.
 The project began in 2018 with an expected completion in 2038 of all three tunnels plus five storm water storage shafts.
 As of 2021, a tunnel boring machine has completed roughly half of the 10.4 km Coxwell Bypass tunnel located 50 m underground alongside the Lower Don south of the Leaside Bridge.

 In October 2025, a peer-reviewed study found that the river carried the equivalent of 18-cars worth of microplastics into Lake Ontario every year.

+In January 2026, the TRCA reported that over 20 species of fish had been recorded in the river in 2025, including the first Atlantic salmon recorded since 2012 and the first ever Emerald Bowfin.
+TRCA representatives attributed the slow recovery of the Don River’s fish communities to sustained cleanup and naturalization efforts.